aroberge/friendly-traceback-docs/docs/html/_sources/install.rst.txt

 Of course, if this is the first time you install a package from PyPI, you might get some weird error.
-This is what it might look if you had already been using Friendly.
+This is what it might look if you had already been using friendly.

 .. image:: images/pip.png